graphql/graphql-spec/spec/Section 2 -- Language.md

 comment always consists of all code points starting with the {`#`} character up to but not including the line terminator.

-Comments behave like white space and may appear after any token, or before a line terminator, and have no significance to the semantic meaning of a GraphQL query document.
+Comments behave like white space and may appear after any token, or before any line terminator, and have no significance to the semantic meaning of a GraphQL query document.

+Any Unicode code point may appear within a Comment.
+Comments do not include escape sequences, so the character sequence `\n` or `\u000A` must not be interpreted as the end of a Comment.

 ### Insignificant Commas